Periodic orbit evaluation of a spectral statistic of quantum graphs without the semiclassical limit: Semiclassical limit

+So asymptotically the variance is proportional to the total number of primitive pseudo orbits of length $n$.

-For binary de Bruijn graphs $|\mathcal{P}^n|=2^{n-1}$ \cite{BHS19} and hence $\langle |a_n|^2 \rangle\approx 1/2$, which is the result predicted from the diagonal contribution \cite{T02, BHS19}.
-Figure \ref{fig: p=1 family} shows the convergence of the variance to the asymptotic result for the family of binary de Bruijn graphs.
+For binary de Bruijn graphs the number of primitive pseudo orbits of length $n$ is $2^{n-1}$ \cite{BHS19} and hence $\langle |a_n|^2 \rangle\approx 1/2$, which agrees with the result obtained by evaluating a diagonal contribution \cite{T02, BHS19}.
+Fig. \ref{fig: p=1 family} shows the convergence of the variance to the asymptotic result for the family of binary de Bruijn graphs.